-Pokémon Black/White 2 is the last Pokémon game for the Nintendo DS; it's successor, Pokémon X/Y, will appear on the Nintendo 3DS in October 2013.
-However, this is unconfirmed, there may be another Nintendo DS game for the Pokémon franchise.
+Pokémon Black/White 2 is the last Pokémon game for the Nintendo DS; it's successor, Pokémon X/Y, was released on the Nintendo 3DS in October 2013.

 Pokémon Black/White 2 is set two years after the events of the first game, Pokemon Black/White.
 It features brand new locations, a new trainer, gym leaders and a new rival for the player.
 Team Plasma returns as the primary antagonists.

 Like other Pokémon sequels, Black/White 2 contain a handful of new features:

 - Hidden Grottos are small, hidden areas which can be found between two trees in the main over-world.
 Here, players can find Pokémon with their hidden ability or items such as evolutionary stones and potions.

 - Join Avenue is a special area which populates over time with players you interact with through WiFi or a local connection.
 Eventually, shops will appear which sell unique effects and modifiers for the player and their Pokemon.
 Shops can be levelled up by guiding customers to them, which improves the services they provide.

 - Medal System is an in-game achievements system.
 Players are awarded medals for completing specific tasks such as saving the game 100 times or capturing all the fire-type Pokemon in the Pokédex.
 Players can then display their proudest achievement on their trainer card.
 There is also a rank given to the player based on how many medals have been collected 100, 150, 200, 250.